cryptomaniac79/shift-nano/README.md

 ### Run

-Start the development version of lisk-nano:
+Start the development version of shift-nano:

 ```
 npm run dev